Estimating a Directed Tree for Extremes: Acknowledgements

 \section{Acknowledgements}

 We thank the Lower Colorado River Authority for providing the original data.
 We are also grateful to Sebastian Engelke for providing Figure~\ref{fig:danube-true} of the Upper Danube Basin as well as the declustered data, now available at \cite{RgraphicalExtremes}.
+We also thank two unknown referees, whose comments, criticism and suggestions improved our paper considerably.
 Ngoc Tran gratefully acknowledges support by the Hausdorff Center for Mathematics and the University of Bonn, Germany. \FloatBarrier